lukazu25/cheat-sheet/minimaldistro.md

-## 🐧 Minimal Linux Distro Build Guide: Sequential Summary
+## 🐧 Minimal Linux Distro Build Guide

 This guide details the steps to compile a custom Linux kernel and BusyBox userspace into a minimal, bootable disk image.
 The build environment is isolated using Docker, and the final image is tested with QEMU.